wattsjs/askcisco/README.md

-# Ask Cisco AI Chatbot
+# Ask Jamie AI Chatbot
 A simple AI chat bot that can answer questions about Cisco products and services.

 ## How it works